connecticut-digital-services/connecticut-digital-services/src/content/focus-area/focus-area-customer-experience.md

   - title: Here is another test
     description: Here is some test content
 ---
 Government can be notorious for frustrating customer experiences.
-We're going to change that.
+We're committed to change that.

-We'll transform our interactions with users into ones that are valuable, seamless, and sometimes even delightful.
+So we're shifting the way we do business.
+We're prioritizing value and offering service that is painless, seamless, and sometimes even delightful.

-Digital solutions will take us there.
-By combining user-centric content with analytics and support tools, we'll help restore our constituents' trust in government.
+Digital modernization will help us get there.
+By combining user-driven solutions with powerful analytics and support tools, we'll help restore constituents' trust in government.
 They'll have confidence that we understand their needs and are fully committed to their success.

-But you can't make a new pie with old ingredients.
-Here's how we'll change our approach to customer service at its core:
+Here are the guideposts that fuel our new approach to customer experience:

 * Do we understand the needs and contexts of our users?
 * What pain points and challenges exist in their everyday interactions with government?